The Chicago Manual of Style provides distinct citation styles for the humanities and for the sciences.

 Location 2: In a complete citation listed in your bibliography.
 List all of your sources on a separate page at the end of your essay/report/project.

-AuthorLastName, Title of the Source, Page Numbers.
+AuthorLastName, Title of the Source, Page Numbers (or location).

 Here’s an example of what short-form footnotes might look like at the bottom of one of your pages: